 The full paper, that makes clear recommendations for how arts organisations can reduce structural inequalities, was published in November 2020.

 Designed to capture how UK and Irish audiences feel about missing live events during lock down, as well as their thoughts about booking and attending in the future.

-Collating information about the impact of Covid-19 on museums in The Republic of Ireland and Northern Ireland, including on audiences and lost income.
+Collated information about the impact of Covid-19 on museums in The Republic of Ireland and Northern Ireland, including on audiences and lost income.

-Collecting data to help estimate the losses to British music creators of COVID-19 over the next six months.
+Collected data to help estimate the losses to British music creators of COVID-19 over the next six months.

-Collecting data to help quantify the losses resulting from COVID-19 on British music makers and their representatives, including musicians, music producers, songwriters, composers, lyricists, music engineers, singers and MMF members.
+Collected data to help quantify the losses resulting from COVID-19 on British music makers and their representatives, including musicians, music producers, songwriters, composers, lyricists, music engineers, singers and MMF members.

-Collecting data to understand the impact of COVID-19 on the work of musicians including financial impact and loss of opportunities.
+Collected data to understand the impact of COVID-19 on the work of musicians including financial impact and loss of opportunities.

 Collated views from the music sub-sector to better understand the potential impact of COVID-19 on the sector, including loss of earnings.
 Closed at 12:00am on 25th March 2020.

 Update (November 2020): thesurvey data has been published, but requires a Basic Membership to view